mauriciocarbajal/lithium-cli/README.md

 Ok, a nice start would be to know what greek modes are.
 Ok, not happening.

 So quick things to be aware of:
-`I IIm IIIm IV V7 VIm VIIØ` are the diatonic chords of a scale (which are mapped to keys `A S D F G H J`)
+`I IIm IIIm IV V7 VIm VIIØ` are the diatonic chords of a scale.

 For instance, C major: `C Dm Em F G7 Am BØ`

+This chords are mapped to keys `A S D F G H J`, with barely decent voicings (I'm not a piano player)

-Many popular songs never go outside their key, and what's more.. they don't even use all seven chords.
-For instance, take "Let it be"
+The thing is, many popular songs never go outside their key.
+What's more, they don't even use all seven chords.

+Take "Let it be"

 ```
 C G Am F
 C G F C
 ```

-So you would play
+So you would simply play.
 ```
 a g h f
 a g f a
 ```

+Keep in mind that you must think of I, IV and V and not think of "How do I play a D chord"

-If you are familiarized with things like IIm-V7-I, you will find this key mapping not random at all.
+If you are familiarized with things like `IIm-V7-I`, you will find this key mapping not random at all.

 ## Secondary dominants and more...

-But ok, you know what a IIm-V7-I and you want to play more complex songs.
+But ok, you know what a `IIm-V7-I` and you want to play more complex songs.

 Secondary dominants are a cornerstone of popular music and jazz of the 20th century, Wikipedia says.